What is Alcohol Withdrawal?

 The body can go into shock once someone drinks regularly over a prolonged period but suddenly stops.
+These withdrawal symptoms can vary from disturbed sleeping to seizures for heavy drinkers.
 However, over time these symptoms reduce and at Alcohol Home Treatment, support will be given throughout the process

 What can I do to help myself to stop drinking?